 Measure FY23 Target FY23 Est. Actual FY24 Target 1.)
 Timely and accurate posting and accessibility of Council packets.
-100% 95% 100% Why this measure is important: To provide accurate and community on public meetings and opportunities for public tion to our coun cil and 2.)
+100% 95% 100% Why this measure is important: To provide accurate and timely information to our council and community on public meetings and opportunities for public engagement.
+2.)
 City Leases updated each year to reflect tenants and market rates.
-100% 75% 100% Why this measure is important: To provide clear, and consistent financial records for our tenants and better transparency of City Owned property agreements.
-3.)
+100% 75% 100% Why this measure is important: To provide clear, and context transparency of City Owned property agreements. onsistent financi al records for ou r tenants and 3.)
 Provide annual maintenance and inspection of City owned art installations and murals.
 100% 80% 100% Why this measure is important: Art installations designed place and pride for our community.
-Annual maintenance art investments. • • • 4.)
+Annual maintenance art investments.
+4.)
 Increase the engagement on social media platforms by 10% compared to the previous year.
-100% 100% 100% Why this measure is important: To continue providing a community members. engaging and inf ormative conten t for 5.)
+100% 100% 100% Why this measure is important: To continue providing of community members. engaging and inf ormative conten t for 5.)
 Provide list of priority bills which need to be tracked in Oregon Legislature one week after the bills are published.
-100% 100% 100% Why this measure is important: To protect our communaccurately and strategically tracking all relevant legislation members with a voice on issues that impact local governmembers with a voice on strategical protect of the strategical protect. n and providing
+100% 100% 100% Why this measure is important: To protect our community interests during the legislative session by accurately and strategically tracking all relevant legislation and providing our Council and community members with a voice on issues that impact local government.